BigSoftVideo/CAVA360VR2.0/docs/README.md

-This is a help guide for setting up and using our beta version of multi-user CAVA360VR (_Collaborate, Annotate, Visualise, Analyse 360 video in VR_).
+This is a help guide for setting up and using our open-source beta version of multi-user CAVA360VR<sup>2</sup> (_Collaborate, Annotate, Visualise, Analyse 360 video in VR_).
+CAVA<sup>2</sup> is multiuser Virtual Reality application.

 ## Requirements